-- Gene panels, FISH and direct mutation tests for solid tumours, neurological tumours, sarcoma and paediatric tumours including lymphoma.
+- Gene panels, FISH and direct mutation tests for solid tumours, neurological tumours, sarcoma and tumours in children and young adults , including lymphoma.
 Follow the sequential steps on this page below.

-- Whole genome sequencing for any solid tumour in the young (<20 years) or sarcoma: Please see page requesting a whole genome sequencing test
+- Whole genome sequencing for any solid tumour in children and young adults or sarcoma: Please see page requesting a whole genome sequencing test

 Step 1 Check patient eligibility